 5 Genius Ways To Make A Meal Out Of A Sweet Potato

 We are always looking for foods that support immune strength, nourish our bodies, and don't spike our blood sugar.
 If you're craving a starchy food, look to the sweet potato.
 It's a carbohydrate, yes, but it's naturally loaded with vitamins A, B, and C; copper; potassium; and fiber.

 I like switching up my sweet potato varieties because they each have slightly different tastes and nutrient profiles.
-The purple potatoes are higher in antioxidants and vitamin C, while sweet potatoes are high in beta-carotene.
+The purple potatoes are higher in antioxidants and vitamin C1, while sweet potatoes are high in beta-carotene2.

 Here, five easy and unexpected ways to use sweet potatoes to round out any meal: